How to Trade Penny Stocks Using Trading Charts

 You Can Use Trading Charts to Spot Opportunities

 There are two types of analysis in stocks: fundamental and technical.
-The former is about looking into the operations of the company itself (management, revenues, debts, contracts, lawsuits, etc....).
-The latter involves finding patterns on the trading chart, and clues to the investor psychology which can be derived from them.
+The former is about looking into the operations of the company itself (management, revenues, debts, contracts, lawsuits, etc).
+The latter involves finding patterns on the investment chart, and clues to investor thinking which can be derived from them.

-I will discuss technical analysis (TA) with penny stocks here, but you will see that with low-priced shares there are some limitations and risks.
-There are also plenty of benefits if you know what to look for, as I will discuss below.
+There are benefits of using technical analysis (TA) on penny stocks, but you will see that with low-priced shares there are some limitations and risks.

 Some of the Best Technical Analysis for Penny Stocks

 There are some patterns that have been identified which appear to be more reliable when it comes to low-volume penny stock shares: